Healthy Planet

 One Home Ground

-Turnstile recognises the impact that climate change continues to have on the sport and entertainment landscape and the planet as a whole.
-We hold ourselves directly accountable for change.
+We recognise the impact that climate change continues to have on the sport and entertainment landscape and the planet as a whole and hold ourselves directly accountable for change.

 The Tenka Group, including the Turnstile business, is a certified Carbon Neutral company.
 Working with leading climate action advocate ClimatePartner, we have measured and calculated our greenhouse gas emissions across all offices and operations via a detailed Corporate Carbon Footprint Assessment.
 We have offset all our unavoidable emissions by investing in globally certified carbon offset projects, including Clean Oceans Plastic Bank, Solar Energy Project in Namibia and Plant-A-Tree Conservation Program Australia.